mattclifford1/table-tennis-demo-matlab/README.md

 [Youtube Video](https://www.youtube.com/watch?v=wzJqh4aJvYs&t=2s) of the slow motion capture of table tennis ball dynamics.

 # Terms of Use
-For non-commercial only use with no warranty.
-Please contact me about commerical/ inclusion with propietory software.
+For non-commercial use only, with no warranty provided.
+Please contact me about commerical use/ inclusion with propietory software.